 So where now do we go from here?
-Well, from my professional counselling and coaching experience, combined with my regularly updated BEd (Hons) geography training, I can offer a knowledgeable background for providing effective stress and anxiety management regarding personal and wider-ranging climate change and health pandemic impacts, personal adaptation requirements, and potential vulnerability.
+Well, from my professional counselling and coaching experience, combined with my regularly updated geography training, I can offer a knowledgeable background for providing effective stress and anxiety management regarding personal and wider-ranging climate emergency and health pandemic impacts, personal adaptation requirements, and potential vulnerability.
 This help is mainly comprised of some (very positive) insights; some well-needed self-empowerment; understanding of the problems and their associated risks; positive thinking and helpful day-to-day decision-making strategies that are emotionally, psychologically, socially and environmentally sound.
 This all helps clients to reduce their stress and anxiety, increase their understanding of global and local climate emergency / health pandemic events, and cope with life more positively in our ever-changing, and increasingly riskier world.

 and, occasionally, for print publication or other sharing